-I am so inspired by the things I read about women who are not only reclaiming their own voice and bodies.
+I am so inspired by the things I read about women who are not only reclaiming their own voices, but also their bodies.
 I am even more moved by women who are going a step further into vulnerability by helping other women do the same.
 I was blown away the first time I met Emily May, founder of Hollaback!, an organization dedicated to ending street harassment.
-We moved to New York City around the same age, the same season of the same year and she has started a nonprofit and global movement to make the streets safer for women.
+We moved to New York City around the same age, the same season of the same year, and she has started a nonprofit and global movement to make the streets safer for women.
 I was inspired today to read about a twenty-something nurse in the UK who started an organization called the My Body Back Project to help survivors of sexual trauma reconnect with their bodies.

 I first reconnected with my child sexual abuse when I was 18 years old and living in New York.
-I believe the intense acting work I was doing opened up the doors I had sealed tightly closed.
+I believe the intense acting training I was doing opened up the doors I had sealed tightly closed.
 The night it poured out of me was February 14, 2000.
 I remember it vividly.
-My parents (mom and step dad) gave me a Valentine gift of a silver dolphin bracelet.
-I still don’t know why that triggered it but in hysteric tears I drove to my father’s house and screamed at no one in particular.
+My parents (mom and stepdad) gave me a Valentine gift of a silver dolphin bracelet.
+I still don’t know why that triggered the memories but in hysterical tears I drove to my father’s house and screamed at no one in particular.
 I don’t know if I was heard by anyone.
 A year later I was working at a theatre in Connecticut and was very ill with stomach pains.
 I went to a doctor I’d never seen before who examined me and he told me “you need to contact any recent partners because you have chlamydia.”
 Empowered enough to speak up, maybe because I spent a lot of time in doctor’s offices in high school, I replied “would it make a difference to know I’m a virgin?”
 It did make a difference and he changed his diagnosis.
-I didn’t start to really do recovery work until a year later.
+I didn’t start to really do recovery work until a year later when I went into crisis.
 Learning that my hymen was not intact, though never knowingly having had sex, was a big piece of the puzzle.

 It took finding a wonderful crisis counselor at the Beth Israel Rape Crisis Center and doing a lot of intensive work before I could reclaim my body.
 During the years I struggled with my sexuality I was in the grips of bulimia.
 I’d buy laxatives in bulk and take 6-10 a day, sometimes more if I felt I’d gone overboard.
 The little pink pills started to taste like M&Ms. Learning to inhabit my body sexually helped me to accept my physical body in a way that I no longer had to manipulate it to be something it wasn’t.
 I learned to love sex.
 I learned to be in control of my own body and to guide the interactions with my partner.
 I learned to really love the feel of someone’s hands on my body, but I still didn’t allow myself to have an orgasm.
 It was too scary, too raw.